-Mark Jobe serves as president of Moody Bible Institute and host of Moody Radio’s Bold Steps.
-He is also the founding pastor of New Life Community Church, a Chicago-based ministry with 27 locations.
-Mark earned a diploma from Moody in 1984, a master’s degree from Moody Theological Seminary, and a doctorate in transformational leadership from Bakke Graduate University.
-He is author of Unstuck: Out of Your Cave into Your Call (Moody Publishers).
-He and his wife, Dee, have three adult children.
+Mark Jobe is the president of Moody Bible Institute.
+He has served as lead pastor of New Life Community Church, which meets in 27 locations.
+Mark earned a diploma from Moody Bible Institute in 1984, a master’s degree from Moody Theological Seminary, and a doctorate in transformational leadership from Bakke Graduate University.
+He is the author of What Now?: How to Move into Your Next Season (Moody Publishers) and can be heard on Bold Steps, a daily program on Moody Radio.
+He and his wife, Dee, have three adult children and one grandchild.